Senor-Seiryuu/TwitchSpotifyChatbot/README.md

 4. After downloading the repository, you will need to generate a certificate and key and place them in the `/src/certificates/` directory.

+5. Create the directories `/log` and `/src/bot/tokens`, if not already present.

-5. Start the bot by running `npm start` in the project root directory.
+6. Start the bot by running `npm start` in the project root directory.

 ### Usage